 Time to retrace our route back to the Rideau Canal before riding south into the Glebe.
 This sweet is box located at the corner of Strathcona and Metcalfe.

-The second box on Argyle has a little clock in the gable, and the surrounding landscaping is beautiful.
+The second box on Argyle has a little clock in the gable (UPDATE March 2020 – Sadly the little clock is gone but the box remains!).
+The surrounding landscaping is beautiful.
 There are also garden chairs to sit on while contemplating a potential swap.

 Next stop is in Centretown’s Dondonald Park.
 UPDATE March 2020 – This box is gone but the post remains.
 I will check back later in the year to see if it is a seasonal box.

 Our next box is just a few blocks south on McLeod Street.
 UPDATE March 2020 – A note on this box says it has been temporarily closed.
 It will include it on the route once I notice it’s open once again.

 Another fine Little Library can be found on Arlington a few blocks west of Bronson.
 UPDATE March 2020 – A note on this box says it has been temporarily closed.
 It will include it on the route once I notice it’s open once again.